nvmoyar/AIND-Planning/README.md

 ### Observations and conclusions

 In general, considering the search space for the either of the cargo problems and taking into account that all the paths have the same search cost, it seems reasonable to choose the breadth-first search, as it performs a reasonable number of actions needed with the minimum depth in the search space.
 It must be noticed that depth-first graph search is able to find a goal state on the way to find the deepest node with fewer node expansions and thus, expending less time.
 However, it cannot be guaranteed that always would work this way independently of the problem.
 Certainly, the metrics thrown by depth-first are fair enough for all these problems, though -please see the next section ‘Data’ in order to explore metrics-.
-Please see ![Heuristics Analysis][report]
+Please see [Heuristics Analysis][report], last part 'Data' section.

 Uniform-cost algorithm for P2 and P3, has the better performance despite the number of nodes expanded, due to the implementation of the PriorityQueue, is more expensive to use, than the FIFO queue.
 Anyway, as the all the node steps have the same cost, in this case, it could be seen the Breadth-first search as the cheapest algorithm from the uninformed list.